dmehra/dmehra.github.io/_posts/2017-03-05-testers-digest-5-catastrophic-failures.md

 ---
+title: "Tester's Digest #5: Catastrophic Failures"
-description: This issue will focus on the nature of catastrophe and its prevention.
+excerpt: Catastrophic Failures. -- This issue will focus on the nature of catastrophe and its prevention.
 ---

 TESTER'S DIGEST